In addition to academic training, the primary focus of Alaska Job Corps is to provide career technical training in the following trades:

 - Waste Water Treatment Operator - Level 1

 The classroom portion of this program takes approximately six to eight months.
 A student must then complete 1,950 hours (approximately one year) of work-base learning and have their High School Diploma or GED to be eligible to sit for the State Certification exams.
-The entire program takes about 24 months to complete.
+This training takes approximately 24 months to complete.

 This training has Hospitality Foundations which is a pre-requisite training step.
 To be complete in Culinary Arts, the student is required to complete the Hospitality Foundations and Culinary Arts training.
 ServSafe Certification testing is offered to students who successfully complete both requirements for this training.